 This crisis has been long in the making.
 And though it is the result of several factors, Argentina's original sin is clear: borrowing in a currency out of its control.

 The recent events have deep roots.
 Following a hyperinflationary bust and riots in 1989, Argentina adopted a currency regime in which the peso was fixed at a 1:1 convertibility ratio with the U.S. dollar.
 Argentina then began borrowing heavily in U.S. dollars instead of the inflation-addled peso, since it reduced borrowing costs and helped temporarily restore market confidence.
 But Argentina's "economic miracle" all came crashing down during the so-called great depression of 1998-2002, which saw Argentina default in 2001 on dollar-denominated bonds worth $81 billion.

-A large majority of the country's bondholders surrendered their claims before a deadline in February 2002, in exchange for new bonds worth roughly 35 cents on the dollar.
+A large majority of the country's bondholders, The Economist reports, "meekly surrendered their claims before a deadline on February 25th, in exchange for new bonds worth roughly 35 cents on the dollar."
 But a group of holdouts led by billionaire hedge fund manager Paul Singer — which the Argentine government has dubbed vultures — bought up defaulted government debt, and have been pursuing the government for the face value of the bonds, plus interest (about $1.3 billion in all), in American courts.

 There were a lot of problems with Argentina's approach.
 For one, being on a fixed exchange rate means accepting someone else's monetary policy.
 So when the U.S. Federal Reserve tightened monetary policy in 1999, it made things difficult for Argentina just as the Argentine economy was beginning to struggle.
 Additionally, a strengthening U.S. dollar in the 1990s made Argentinean goods less competitive in international markets.